 RESTRICTING THE HOURS YOU EAT IN A DAY WHILE KEEPING CHECK ON YOUR BIOLOGICAL CLOCK MAY LEAD TO BETTER HEALTH

-In time-restricted eating (TRE) individuals can compress time for meals ideally up to 12 hours according to the Longevity Diet Book by Valter Longo PhD.
-The synergistic interactions of the circadian oscillator in combination with fasting/eating (TRE) signals may ensure that the anabolic (buildup of energy) and catabolic (release of energy) phases of metabolism are coordinated in harmony and regulated with activity and rest cycles.
-This rhythm of eating and fasting daily can enhance nutrient intake that may help optimize the health of the individual to promote longevity.
+In time-restricted eating (TRE) individuals can compress time for meals ideally up to 12 hours in alignment with the circadian clock.
+The synergistic interactions of the circadian clock, in combination with fasting/eating (TRE) signals, may ensure that the anabolic (buildup of energy)and catabolic (release of energy) phases of metabolism are coordinated inharmony and regulated along with activity and rest cycles.
+This rhythm of eating and fasting on a daily basis can enhance nutrient intake that may help optimize the health of the individual to promote longevity.